Dentist in Newtown Square, PA

 How does plaque buildup contribute to gum disease if not removed?

-These deepening pockets collect more bacteria and debris, creating a destructive cycle that damages supporting bone and tissue.
-Without professional removal of hardened deposits, this process continues silently until teeth become loose and potentially require extraction.
+These deepening gum pockets collect more bacteria and debris, creating a destructive cycle that damages supporting bone and tissue.
+Without professional removal of hardened deposits, this process continues until teeth become loose and potentially require extraction.

 What factors influence whether a dental implant is the best choice for tooth replacement?